 The VA loan is a popular loan program for service members in the United States because it provides qualified military veterans, service members and surviving spouses access to homeownership at the best possible prices.

 Are you a veteran, active-duty service member, National Guard member or surviving spouse of a military member looking to purchase a home?
 Follow along to learn the essential VA loan requirements and the most critical details of VA loan eligibility.

 What Is A VA Loan And How Does It Work?

-VA loans are home mortgage loans sponsored by the Department of Veterans Affairs.
-VA loans are offered to eligible veterans, active-duty service members, qualifying members of the National Guard and qualifying surviving spouses.
-They are designed to help those who served our country afford mortgages and housing.
+VA loans are home mortgage loans backed by the Department of Veterans Affairs (VA).
+They are designed to help those who serve and have served our country afford quality housing.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here